sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/HOL step-by-step - Migrating Oracle to Azure SQL.md

 Duration: 30 minutes

-In this exercise, you will migrate the Oracle database into the "on-premises" SQL Server 2017 instance using SSMA.
+In this exercise, you will migrate the Oracle database into the on-premises SQL Server 2017 instance using SSMA.

 ### Task 1: Migrate the Oracle database to SQL Server 2017 using SSMA